 There are many controversial topics in nutrition.
-You can hear people swear by one diet, that a specific one is superior to all other.
+You can hear people swear by one diet or that a specific one is superior to all others.
 However, what you usually don’t hear is something negative about fiber.
-When getting nutritional advice, you often hear that you should limit the intake of sugar and try to eat food high in fiber, but what exactly is fiber and why should you eat it?
+When getting nutritional advice, you often hear that you should limit sugar intake and try to eat food high in fiber, but what exactly is fiber, and why should you eat it?

 Let’s start from the beginning.
-Carbohydrate is a macronutrient and is, for example, the main energy containing macronutrient in food like grains, potatoes, rice, pasta, beans, and legumes.
-Carbohydrates can be grouped into two different categories in terms of the ability of the human body to break them down.
+Carbohydrate is a macronutrient and is, for example, the main energy-containing macronutrient in food like grains, potatoes, rice, pasta, beans, and legumes.
+Carbohydrates can be grouped into two different categories in terms of the human body's ability to break them down.
 Simply:

 1) the type of carbohydrate the human body can break down and

 2) the type of carbohydrate the human body can´t break down.